Chapter One: The Parent Says Goodbye

 They sold our colleagues.
 They also sold our entire IT infrastructure.
 The new owner was supposed to provide IT support services to us after the sale.
 But it was a very loose deal, the price was astronomical and we had no measures for penalizing them if they didn’t give us good service.

-So begins the non-fictional tale of what happened to Simon & Schuster, Inc., the New York-based publishing arm of Viacom, Inc. Two-thirds of Simon & Schuster's business and several facilities including the IT department were acquired by another company in 1998.
+So begins the non-fictional tale of what happened to Simon & Schuster, Inc., the New York-based publishing arm of Viacom, Inc. Two-thirds of Simon & Schuster’s business and several facilities including the IT department were acquired by another company.
 Although the plan called for the acquiring company to provide IT services via a shared services model for three years to the one-third of the company not acquired, it became obvious within a year that there were problems.

 Anne Mander, CIO, recalls the difficulties in structuring a Request for Proposal (RFP) to outsource the data center, network, help desk, desktop, asset management, applications development and maintenance and Web hosting/support functions.